Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 Then, $G\_{Tot}$ is input to the PCT's original classifier, which consists of three linear layers, where both relu and batch normalization are applied on the first two, interspersed with two dropout layers.
 In the output, the model generates predictions regarding the adjacency of the two elements forming the pair.
+Concerning the validation set and the Test set, a subsample of the original datais also used here.
+Specifically, three thousand positive pairs and an equal number of negative pairs are randomly included, which, unlike the training set, are kept constant throughout the training cycle.

 ## Results